offline-agency/laravel-webex/README.md

 Each callback accept a number of parameters equals to the sum of the required parameters +1 that is $additional_data that accept all optional parameters.

+Package provide an event to handle authentication flow.

 ## Examples

 ### Meetings